On universal sums of polygonal numbers

 It seems quite difficult to prove that for any $n=9,10,\ldots$ the equation

 has integral solutions.

-In Sections 2 and 3 we shall show Theorems 1.1 and 1.2 respectively.
-Theorem 1.5 will be proved in Section 4.
-Section 5 is devoted to the proofs of Theorems 1.6 and 1.7.
-We will give two auxiliary results in Section 6 and show Theorems 1.3 and 1.4 in Sections 7-8 respectively.
+In Sections 2 and 3 we shall show Theorems 1.1 and 1.7 respectively.
+Theorem 1.14 will be proved in Section 4.
+Section 5 is devoted to the proofs of Theorems 1.17 and 1.20.
+We will give two auxiliary results in Section 6 and show Theorems 1.9 and 1.11 in Sections 7-8 respectively.
+To make this paper easily understood for general readers, we try our best to avoid using specific tools only known to experts at quadratic forms.

 \heading{2.
 Proof of Theorem 1.1}\endheading